 We’ve talked about this before on the blog, so make sure you’re not making one of the top website design mistakes.

 We’ve all been to sites that are difficult to navigate.
-We’ve talked about this before in our popular blog, exploring the value of design.

 If you invest some budget in professional design, it will go a long way to bettering your customer experience, which in turn is how brand loyalty is created.